bradumbaugh/cognitive-services-xamarin-forms-computer-vision-search/README.md

 author: t-jolanz
 ---

-# Sample - Visual Search App with Cognitive Services
+# Visual Search App with Cognitive Services

 This sample illustrates how the [Computer Vision API](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/) and [Bing Web Search API](https://azure.microsoft.com/en-us/services/cognitive-services/bing-web-search-api/) can be used together to build a simple visual search application.